What are Valuation Multiples?

 A valuation using comps has the distinct advantage of reflecting “reality” since the value is based on actual, readily observable trading prices.

-A simple analogy is comparing the prices of houses – the absolute prices of the houses themselves provide minimal insights due to size differences between houses and other various factors.
+A simple analogy is comparing the prices of houses – the absolute prices of the houses themselves provide minimal insights due to size differences between houses and other factors.

 Therefore, standardization of the valuation of companies is required to facilitate meaningful comparisons that are actually practical.

-Valuation Multiple Components
+Valuation Multiple Formula

-The numerator is going to be a measure of value such as equity value or enterprise value, whereas the denominator will be a financial (or operating) metric.
+The numerator is going to be a measure of value, such as equity value or enterprise value, whereas the denominator will be a financial (or operating) metric.

 A mandatory rule is that the represented investor group in the numerator and the denominator must match.